 The allergic mechanism behind gluten intolerance

-When someone who is allergic to gluten or intolerant of the substance eats a food containing the prolamine gliadin their body’s immune system is over-stimulated.
+When someone who is allergic to gluten or intolerant of the substance eats a portion of food containing the prolamine gliadin their body’s immune system is over-stimulated.
 This is because the body’s immune system sees the gluten as potentially dangerous, so it produces antibodies to fight off the danger.

 Wikipedia explains the exact mechanism very well.
 Here is what the site’s article on celiac says about what happens when someone who is wheat or gluten intolerant eats that substance:

 “Upon exposure to gliadin, and specifically to three peptides found in prolamins, the enzyme tissue transglutaminase modifies the protein, and the immune system cross-reacts with the small bowel tissue, causing an inflammatory reaction.”

-This reaction causes villus atrophy, which damages the villi lining of the small intestine.
+This reaction causes villous atrophy, which damages the villi lining of the small intestine.
 In time, the damage caused leads to the body being unable to absorb nutrients properly, which is why vitamin and mineral deficiencies are often found in those who suffer from the celiac spruce.

 Screening for Coeliac